-There will be two shows, the first on Saturday, July 3rd and the second on Monday, July 5th.
-Both shows will be held at Greenwich Point Park and each will begin at approximately
+There will be two fireworks shows this year, the first on Saturday, July 3rd and the second on Monday, July 5th.
+Both shows will be held at Greenwich Point Park and each will begin at approximately 9:10pm.

 The fireworks will be provided by Atlas Fireworks of New Hampshire, and will be shot by the Speringo family, of Connecticut.